-- (1) On an appeal, the Tribunal may - (a) confirm, vary or revoke the decision or order under appeal; and - (b) make any further or other decision or order that may be appropriate in the circumstances. - (2) The Tribunal must give written notice of its decision on an appeal to the Recorder and all persons interested in the appeal.
+- (1) The Tasmanian Civil and Administrative Tribunal Act 2020 applies in relation to an appeal under this Part. - (2) The Tribunal must give written notice of its decision on an appeal to the Recorder and all persons interested in the appeal.